- League of Legends lag spikes can negatively impact your gameplay.

 - 8088 UDP and TCP (Spectator Mode)

-- Select proxy from the menu on the left and disable all settings in the right pane.
+- Navigate to the Proxy tab from the left and disable all settings on the right.